 Email your proposal to firstname.lastname@example.org.

 Support is for one academic year; a report of the group’s accomplishments is due at the end of the academic year (May 15).
-To continue the Study Group, reapplication should be submitted in May for support in the following year.
+To continue the working group, reapplication should be submitted in May for support in the following year.

-Click here to read about the experiences and advice of three past study group organizers
+Click here to read about the experiences and advice of three past working group organizers

 Why did you start your study group?